 Link building activities

-Link building principles for e-commerce websites definitely still apply – a corporate website needs quality, trustworthy and relevant links to increase the site’s authority with Search Engines and boost rankings.
-Mix up your keyword-rich anchor text with variations of keywords, link to product pages appear in category pages and deep link to your best-converting product pages.
-Some e-commerce link building ideas include:
+Link-building principles for e-commerce websites definitely still apply – a corporate website needs quality, trustworthy and relevant links to increase the site’s authority with Search Engines and boost rankings.
+Mix up your keyword-rich anchor text with variations of keywords, link to product pages that appear in category pages and deep link to your best-converting product pages.

 - including a blog on your website showcasing new product lines, giving hints/tips, providing industry news etc to use as link bait and encourage other websites to link back to your product